The 19 Best Pregnancy-Safe Shampoos Doctors Cannot Recommend Enough

 Pregnancy brings along with it a lot of unfamiliar territory, not the least of which is all of the gatekeeping you have to do for your personal care products—and this includes making your shampoos pregnancy-safe.
-Yes, on top of learning all that it is you need to know about becoming a parent, you must also become a cosmetic chemist and determine which beauty products you can and can’t use… at least it feels that way.
+Yes, on top of learning all that it is you need to know about becoming a parent, you must also become a cosmetic chemist and determine which beauty products and skin care products you can and can’t use… at least it feels that way.

 Included in that list: Pregnancy-safe shampoos.
 If you’ve made your way to this article, you’ve likely read by now that you can’t use harsh, active ingredients like retinol or salicylic acid during pregnancy (here’s a full list of the skincare ingredients to avoid during pregnancy), but you might not have realized that there are common ingredients found in shampoos that you should avoid while pregnant as well.